TanStack/router/docs/src/pages/docs/api.md

 > NOTE: Because of the asynchronous nature of code-split routes,
 > subsequent loaders and child route configurations are unknown
-> untile the import is resolved.
+> until the import is resolved.
 Thus, any further asynchronous
 > dependencies they result in (loaders or child routes)
 > cannot be loaded in parallel.
 >